-Gaucher disease is a metabolic condition caused by mutations in the GBA gene that carries the instructions to make beta-glucocerebrosidase, an enzyme required for the breakdown of the fat molecule glucocerebroside.
-The mutations cause insufficient levels of beta-glucocerebrosidase to be made, resulting in the build-up of glucocerebroside in various organs and tissues, which lead to the symptoms of Gaucher disease.
+Gaucher disease is a metabolic condition caused by mutations in the GBA gene.
+This gene carries the instructions necessary for cells to make the beta-glucocerebrosidase enzyme, which is essential for the breakdown of the fat molecule glucocerebroside.
+The mutations lead to insufficient levels of beta-glucocerebrosidase.
+The result is the build-up of glucocerebroside in various organs and tissues.

-AVR-RD-02 is designed to deliver a fully functional copy of the GBA gene into the patient’s body to restore the proper synthesis and functioning of the beta-glucocerebrosidase enzyme.
-Hematopoietic stem cells are first collected from the patient and modified in the laboratory to carry a normal copy of the GBA gene.
-A genetically altered virus incapable of causing disease is used to deliver the normal GBA gene to the stem cells.
+First, hematopoietic stem cells are collected from the patient and modified in the laboratory to carry a healthy copy of the GBA gene.
+A genetically altered virus that does not cause disease delivers the gene to the stem cells.
 The modified stem cells carrying the healthy GBA gene are then reintroduced into the patient’s body.
-The goal is to make the body capable of producing sufficient amounts of beta-glucocerebrosidase, thereby reversing the effects of the deficiency of this enzyme in Gaucher patients.

 AVR-RD-02 in clinical trials